CHARACTERISTICS OF THE CLASS

 Responsible for ensuring subordinates maintain accurate records and logs.
 Prepares regulatory and non-regulatory reports as necessary.

-Ensures water treatment chemicals are ordered and delivered as needed.
+Maintains water treatment chemical inventories and facilitate all chemicals are ordered and delivered as needed.

 Responsible for ensuring operational staff and temporary assigned persons adhere to safety practices and procedures.